ATLANTBH/devops-research/blackbox_app_metrics_exporter_with_prometheus_and_k8s/README.md

   - grok - configures location of grok pattern definitions
   - metrics - defines which metrics we want to scrape from application log
   - server - configures HTTP port
-- [grok-exporter-service](https://github.com/ATLANTBH/devops-research/blob/master/blackbox_app_metrics_exporter_with_prometheus_and_k8s/grok_exporter/grok-exporter-service.yaml) - Kubernetes ClusterIP service that will be exposed so that Grok exporter is available.
-Notice that we expose only ClusterIP service which means that service is available only inside Kubernetes cluster which is what we need (after all, Prometheus is also running in Kubernetes and it needs to know URL of the Grok exporter service)
+- [grok-exporter-service](https://github.com/ATLANTBH/devops-research/blob/master/blackbox_app_metrics_exporter_with_prometheus_and_k8s/grok_exporter/grok-exporter-service.yaml) - Kubernetes ClusterIP service that will be exposed internally in Kubernetes cluster so that Grok exporter is available from the Prometheus

 We can apply these resources using following kubectl commands:
 ```